CROC returns to Central Oregon for a 5 day pyr-O-clastic adventure over Labor Day

 The Deschutes Daze 2019 Team

-Mike (Tox) Poulsen (course designer), Robert Barton (planner), Pat Gottsacker (registrar), Theo Dreher (course designer), Alison Crocker (course designer), Abra McNair (planner), Brian Hauck (course designer), Jill McBee (course designer), Rick McBee (course designer), Vanessa Blake (event packet), Debbie Wenzel (camp host), Ken Wenzel (camp host), Marty Lawrence (planner), Anndy Wiselogle (course designer), Virginia Church (lead mapper), Alexander Myachin (results) Mike (Electro) Bruns (chairperson)
+Mike (Tox) Poulsen (course designer), Robert Barton (planner), Pat Gottsacker (registrar), Theo Dreher (course designer), Alison Crocker (course designer), Abra McNair (planner), Brian Hauck (course designer), Jill McBee (course designer), Rick McBee (course designer), Vanessa Blake (event packet), Debby Wenzel (event center, camp host), Ken Wenzel (camp host), Marty Lawrence (planner), Anndy Wiselogle (course designer), Virginia Church (lead mapper), Alexander Myachin (results), Tony Pinkham (skills clinic), Mike (Electro) Bruns (chairperson)

 Please use this contact form to reach any member of the Deschutes Daze 2019 team